007chiragshah/tucana/Cyber_Security.md

 3. **JSON Web Tokens (JWT)**:

-- In our setup we used JWT for secure data transmission between the Central Hub web portal and backend services.
+- In our setup, Central Hub used JWT for secure data transmission between the Central Hub web portal and backend services.
 These tokens have a validity of 24 hours, with a 7-day refresh token.
 - JWT are compact, URL-safe tokens used for authentication and authorization.
 They consist of three parts: a header (with token type and algorithm), a payload (containing claims or data), and a signature (to ensure integrity and verify the sender).
 JWTs are self-contained, stateless, and commonly used to securely transmit user information between clients and servers in modern web applications.